dotnet/core/linux-support.md

 Portable builds are compiled with an [intentionally old Linux version](https://github.com/dotnet/runtime/issues/83428) in order to provide broad compatibility.
 The primary purpose of this approach is linking to a sufficiently old libc library.
 The minimum supported libc version is documented in [.NET Supported OS Policy](./os-lifecycle-policy.md).

-Microsoft build portable builds supports both [glibc](https://www.gnu.org/software/libc/)-based and [musl libc](https://musl.libc.org/)-based Linux distributions.
+Microsoft provides portable builds that support both [glibc](https://www.gnu.org/software/libc/)-based and [musl libc](https://musl.libc.org/)-based Linux distributions.

 The following examples demonstrate how to find the libc version provided for your distribution.